hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Who cried all names by dictionaries and grammars,
 >
-> And weighed them as Pythagoras did his hammers,
+> And weighed them as Pythagoras[^70] did his hammers,

->
+[^70]: Pythagoras, the celebrated philosopher, is said to have discovered and regulated musical tones, by striking hammers, of various weights, on an anvil.

 > To find a name that had both sound and sense;
 >
 > But these are matters of no consequence